shiv219/shadicards/README.md

 - [Glide](https://github.com/bumptech/glide) - An image loading library.
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.
 ## Contact
-If you need any help, you can connect with me.
+If you need any help, you can contact me.

 ## License
 ```